High-dimensional Log-Error-in-Variable Regression with Applications to Microbial Compositional Data Analysis: Introduction

-Here, $\bbP_{\nu_{ij}}$ is a general class of distributions with mean parameter $\nu_{ij}$, $\varepsilon_i$ are i.i.d. sub-Gaussian noises with mean zero and variance $\sigma^2$, and $\mathbf{C}$ is a $p \times r$ matrix with each column representing a linear constraint on the regression coefficients.
-We provide the variable correction regularized estimator for $\beta^\ast$ in \eqref{eq:general} with theoretical guarantees.
+Here, the observed $y_i$ and independent random covariates $W_{ij}\geq 0$ are linked through $\log(\nu_{ij})$, where $\nu_{ij}=\mathbb{E}W_{ij}$ does not need to form compositions. $\beta^*$ is the parameter of interest and $\varepsilon_i$ is i.i.d. sub-Gaussian noise with mean zero and variance $\sigma^2$.
+We prove that the +0.5 variable correction regularized estimator for $\beta^\ast$ in \eqref{eq:general} achieves good performance.